deegsca-org/bqm2/README.md

 ### global vars file OR --varsFile

-The global vars file (optional but recommended) is a file containing a single json object.
+The global vars file (optional but recommended) is a file containing a single json object or yaml object.
 You can set vars inside this which will be accessible to all templates.
 You may also override global vars within the individal .vars file of your template.